Seirdy/seirdy.one/content/posts/floss-security.md

 Manual invocation of a program paired with a tracer like `strace` won't always exercise all code paths or find edge-cases.
 [Fuzzing](https://en.wikipedia.org/wiki/Fuzzing) helps to bridge this gap: it automates the process of causing a program to fail by generating random or malformed data to feed it.
 Researchers then study failures and failure-conditions to isolate a bug.

 Fuzzing doesn't necessarily depend on access to source code, as it is a black-box technique.
 Fuzzers like [American Fuzzy Loop (AFL)](https://lcamtuf.coredump.cx/afl/) normally use [special builds](#special-builds), but [other fuzzing setups](https://aflplus.plus/docs/binaryonly_fuzzing/) can work with just about any binaries.
-In fact, some types of fuzz tests (e.g. [fuzzing an API](https://github.com/KissPeter/APIFuzzer/) for a web service) hardly need to know any implementation details.
+In fact, some types of fuzz tests (e.g. [fuzzing an API](https://github.com/KissPeter/APIFuzzer/) for a web service) hardly need any implementation details.

 Fuzzing frequently catches bugs that are only apparent by running a program, not by reading source code.
 Even so, the biggest beneficiaries of fuzzing are open source projects. [cURL](https://github.com/curl/curl-fuzzer), [OpenSSL](https://github.com/openssl/openssl/tree/master/fuzz), web browsers, text rendering libraries (HarfBuzz, FreeType) and toolchains (GCC, Clang, the official Go toolchain, etc.) are some notable examples. <cite><span class="h-card vcard"><a class="p-name url fn n" href="https://daniel.haxx.se/"><span class="p-given-name given-name">Daniel</span> <span class="p-family-name family-name">Stenberg</span></a></span></cite> wrote about <a href="https://daniel.haxx.se/blog/2020/09/23/a-google-grant-for-libcurl-work/" rel="cite">fuzzing curl</a>: